jqwhite/future_fields/README.md

 ## Statement of work and code attribution

-The Future Fields Procect was conceived and implemented by Jamie White (jqwhite@umich.edu).
-Data curation, analysis, algorithms, and approaches where peformed by him.
-Python code was written by ChatGPT4/4o or GitHub Co-Pilot and edited for use by Jamie White.
+The Future Fields Project was conceived and implemented by Jamie White (jqwhite@umich.edu).
+Data curation, analysis, algorithms, and approaches were performed by him.
+Python code was written by ChatGPT-4/4.0 or GitHub Copilot and edited for use by Jamie White.
 Writing and analysis by Jamie White.
 Errors and omissions are solely his.

 ## Acknowledgements